emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

   <img width="432" height="229" src="../../img/howto/artemis-server-settings.png">
 </p>

-If a change in the autorecovery mechanism settings are needed, you can do it in the advanced tab of the artemis-server support object of the JMS server flow of the bus.
-You can find more information in the helptext about the different configurations.
+If a change in the auto-recovery mechanism settings are needed, you can do it in the advanced tab of the Artemis-server support object of the JMS server flow of the bus.
+You can find more information in the help text about the different configurations.

 <p >
  <img width="454" height="250" src="../../img/howto/artemis-server.png">